raastro/IISER-Android/README.md

 ### Settings
   Change Settings like Moodle Username and Password.

 This app is under constant development and requires as much help as you can provide it.
-If you have any bouquets or brickbats or would like to help in the development of the app, do not hesitate to send it to ms18163@iisermohali.ac.in.
+If you have any bouquets or brickbats or would like to help in the development of the app, do not hesitate to [contact me](mailto:dhruvasambrani19@gmail.com).

 ## PC users can also use the PC app for all platforms! (under construction)
 Download the app from (Under construction)[here](https://github.com/DhruvaSambrani/IISER-pc)